benkuly/trixnity/website/docs/start.md

 implementation(trixnity("client"))
 ```

-Modules containing `client` in the name (for example `trixnity-client` or `trixnity-clientserverapi-client`) also need a
+Modules containing `-client` in the name (for example `trixnity-client` or `trixnity-clientserverapi-client`) also need
-Ktor client engine, that can be found [here](https://ktor.io/docs/http-client-engines.html).
+a Ktor client engine, that can be found [here](https://ktor.io/docs/http-client-engines.html).

 ## Examples